© Sebastian Kaulitzki | Dreamstime.com

 The infection may be short-lived and go away on its own, in which case no treatment is recommended.
 If diagnosed (usually with a stool sample), Giardia parasite infection is commonly treated with antimicrobial drugs, such as metronidazole, which are up to 90 percent effective.
 In some people, such as those with compromised immune systems, the infection can be difficult to treat and become chronic.

 What is the link between these parasites and chronic fatigue syndrome?
 The Norwegian study mentioned above was the second follow-up study after contaminated water caused a large giardiasis outbreak in a small town in Norway.
 The first study, conducted three years after the outbreak, showed an elevated risk of both chronic fatigue syndrome and irritable bowel syndrome (IBS).
 The five-year follow up study did not address IBS, but it did find that the parasites were not only extreme fatigue causes; they also seemed to cause obstructive sleep apnea, depression, and anxiety.
 Rates of all of these disorders, in addition to chronic fatigue syndrome (and unexplained chronic fatigue not meeting the criteria for chronic fatigue syndrome), were at higher levels than in the healthy population.

 Of course, Giardia parasite infections are by no means the only extreme fatigue causes.
 Most researchers agree that chronic fatigue syndrome is the result of multiple causes and triggers.
 For example, certain viruses can trigger chronic fatigue, as can nutritional deficiencies, such as iron deficiency.
 Leaky gut syndrome and adrenal gland exhaustion are also chronic fatigue triggers.

-Originally posted in 2013, this blog has been updated.
+Originally posted in 2013, this post is regularly updated.